Maldicore/bproject/README.md

 USING
 - CakePHP 2.x and couple of plugins
 - Twitter Bootstrap
+- MongoDB
+  - Database: bproject
+  - Collections: Doc & Cat

+REQ
+- PHP 5.x
+- Apache or any other web server
 - MongoDB (demo using mongohq.com)

 INSTALL
+- Clone or download and extract
-- Clone and setup mongodb settings in app/Config/database.php
+- Setup mongodb settings in app/Config/database.php
+- Visit installed URL eg: http://localhost/bproject/

 IMPROVE
-Feel free to clone/fork and improve, this is a Pilot Project quality coding so expect bugs and lot of rooms for improvements
+Feel free to clone/fork, report issues and/or improve, this is a Pilot Project quality coding so expect bugs and lot of rooms for improvements

 CONTACT
 info@maldicore.com